-This cause real heartburn for some estates.
+[This reporting requirement for undistributed property may cause real heartburn for some estates.
 Executors may be reluctant to provide full information about all estate assets to beneficiaries who are only entitled to receive a general bequest that may represent a fairly small portion of the estate.
 Furthermore, it will be burdensome.
-In effect, each beneficiary who has not already been funded by the 30 day due date will receive a report that may be about as long as the Form 706-including a list of all assets listed on the return that have not yet been sold or distributed and that could be distributed to the beneficiary.
+In effect, each beneficiary who has not already been funded by the 30 day due date will receive a report that may be about as long as the Form 706 without attachments-including a list of all assets listed on the return that have not yet been sold or distributed and that could be distributed to the beneficiary.]